cankiziloglu/quiz-app/README.md

 ### Backend (under `/server`)

 - **User Routes**

   - `POST /api/users/signup`: User signup.
   - `POST /api/users/login`: User sign in.
   - `POST /api/users/logout`: User sign out.
-  - `GET /api/users/me`: Get user details. - *only available to authenticated users*
+  - `GET /api/users/me`: Get user details. - _only available to authenticated users_
-  - `PUT /api/users/edit`: Edit user details. - *only available to authenticated users*
+  - `PUT /api/users/edit`: Edit user details. - _only available to authenticated users_
-  - `GET /api/users`: Get all users. - *only available to an ADMIN*
+  - `GET /api/users`: Get all users. - _only available to an ADMIN_
-  - `GET /api/users/:user_id`: Get user by id. - *only available to an ADMIN*
+  - `GET /api/users/:user_id`: Get user by id. - _only available to an ADMIN_
+  - `PUT /api/users/edit`: Change user's role. - _only available to an ADMIN_
-  - `DELETE /api/users/:user_id`: Delete user by id. - *only available to an ADMIN*
+  - `DELETE /api/users/:user_id`: Delete user by id. - _only available to an ADMIN_

 - **Quiz Routes**

   - `GET /api/quizzes`: Get all quizzes.
-  - `POST /api/quizzes`: Create a new quiz. - *only available to an ADMIN*
+  - `POST /api/quizzes`: Create a new quiz. - _only available to an ADMIN_
-  - `GET /api/quizzes/:quiz_id`: Get details of a quiz. - *only available to authenticated users*
+  - `GET /api/quizzes/:quiz_id`: Get details of a quiz. - _only available to authenticated users_
-  - `PUT /api/quizzes/:quiz_id`: Edit a quiz. - *only available to an ADMIN*
+  - `PUT /api/quizzes/:quiz_id`: Edit a quiz. - _only available to an ADMIN_
-  - `DELETE /api/quizzes/:quiz_id`: Delete a quiz. - *only available to an ADMIN*
+  - `DELETE /api/quizzes/:quiz_id`: Delete a quiz. - _only available to an ADMIN_

 - **Question Routes**

-  - `GET /api/quizzes/:quiz_id/questions`: Get all questions for a quiz. - *only available to an ADMIN*
+  - `GET /api/quizzes/:quiz_id/questions`: Get all questions for a quiz. - _only available to an ADMIN_
-  - `POST /api/quizzes/:quiz_id/questions`: Add a new question to a quiz. - *only available to an ADMIN*
+  - `POST /api/quizzes/:quiz_id/questions`: Add a new question to a quiz. - _only available to an ADMIN_
-  - `GET /api/quizzes/:quiz_id/questions/:question_id`: Get a question of a quiz. - *only available to an ADMIN*
+  - `GET /api/quizzes/:quiz_id/questions/:question_id`: Get a question of a quiz. - _only available to an ADMIN_
-  - `PUT /api/quizzes/:quiz_id/questions/:question_id`: Edit a question of a quiz. - *only available to an ADMIN*
+  - `PUT /api/quizzes/:quiz_id/questions/:question_id`: Edit a question of a quiz. - _only available to an ADMIN_
-  - `DELETE /api/quizzes/:quiz_id/questions/:question_id`: Delete a question. - *only available to an ADMIN*
+  - `DELETE /api/quizzes/:quiz_id/questions/:question_id`: Delete a question. - _only available to an ADMIN_
   -

 - **Attempt Routes**
-  - `POST /api/attempt`: Start a new attempt. - *only available to authenticated users*
+  - `POST /api/attempt`: Start a new attempt. - _only available to authenticated users_
-  - `POST /api/attempt/:attempt_id`: Submit an attempt. - *only available to authenticated users*
+  - `POST /api/attempt/:attempt_id`: Submit an attempt. - _only available to authenticated users_
-  - `GET /api/attempt/me`: Get all attempts for the logged-in user. - *only available to authenticated users*
+  - `GET /api/attempt/me`: Get all attempts for the logged-in user. - _only available to authenticated users_
-  - `GET /api/attempt/me/:attempt_id`: Get an attempt detail for the logged-in user. - *only available to authenticated users*
+  - `GET /api/attempt/me/:attempt_id`: Get an attempt detail for the logged-in user. - _only available to authenticated users_
-  - `GET /api/attempt`: Get all attempts of a quiz or user. - *only available to an ADMIN*
+  - `GET /api/attempt`: Get all attempts of a quiz or user. - _only available to an ADMIN_
-  - `GET /api/attempt/:attempt_id`: Get details of an attempt. - *only available to an ADMIN*
+  - `GET /api/attempt/:attempt_id`: Get details of an attempt. - _only available to an ADMIN_
-  - `DELETE /api/attempt/:attempt_id`: Delete an attempt. - *only available to authenticated users*
+  - `DELETE /api/attempt/:attempt_id`: Delete an attempt. - _only available to authenticated users_

 ### Frontend (under `/client`)

 - **Home Page**

   - Route: `/`
   - Description: Displays available quizzes.

 - **Login Page**

   - Route: `/login`
   - Description: User login page.

 - **Sign-up Page**

   - Route: `/signup`
   - Description: User sign up page.

 - **Quiz Page**

   - Route: `/quiz/:quiz_id`
   - Description: Interface for taking a quiz.
 Needs authentication to view.

 - **Account Page**

   - Route: `/me`
   - Description: Displays user's past attempts and scores.
 Also enables user to change info and password.
 Needs authentication to view.